-The United Nations provides strategic support to India to help the country achieve its aspirations to end poverty and inequality, and to promote sustainable development in line with the globally agreed SDGs.
+The United Nations provides strategic support to India to help the country achieve its aspirations to end poverty and inequality and to promote sustainable development in line with the globally agreed SDGs.
 The UN also supports India, as the world’s largest democracy, in the county’s ambitious commitments to rapid change and development priorities.

-- Food and Nutrition Security
+– Nutrition and Food Security

-- Gender Equality
+– Gender Equality and Youth Development

 The UN head office is located in New Delhi and we have a field presence in Andhra Pradesh, Arunachal Pradesh, Daman and Diu, Delhi, Gujarat, Haryana, Himachal Pradesh, Goa, Jammu & Kashmir, Karnataka, Kerala, Manipur, Meghalaya, Mizoram, Nagaland, Punjab and Chandigarh, Sikkim, Tamil Nadu, Tripura, Uttarakhand and West Bengal.